DimOriCoding/Question-Answering-Engine-with-Transformers/README.md

    2.The conctruction of some modules for preprocessing questions and converting their content (e.g custom dataset) into token IDs and attention masks.

-   3.The creation of the BERT-based relation and span entity prediction models through methodologies such as the creation of lists consisting of 0 and 1, the combination of Sentence Transformers library with either the cosine similarity metric or the jaccard similarity metric.
+   3.The creation of the BERT-based relation and span entity prediction models through methodologies such as the creation of lists consisting of 0 and 1, the combination of Sentence Transformers library with the cosine similarity metric and the use of jaccard similarity metric.

    4.The creation of a query executor that retrieves the answer in natural language from the Wikidata endpoint.